jammi/mows/README.md

 First install nginx, mongodb, gearman and nodejs.

-Then checkout this repository (later, you'll be ably to just run npm install -g mows).
+Then checkout this repository (later, you'll be ably to just run npm install -g mowsjs).

 In the repository root, run these: